showxu/gitlab-license/README.md

-# gitlab-gen
+# license-gen

-gitlab-gen helps you generate, verify and enforce software licenses.
+license-gen helps you generate, verify and enforce gitlab licenses.
 It is used in GitLab Enterprise Edition.

 ## Installation